 Mold Removal | Mold Remediation Atlanta

 Mold and Mildew is an on-going problem and some people under-estimate the effects on the human body.
 Mold can cause illness, respiratory problems, and possibly cause dementia.
 The more exposure to it, the worse the effects are on your body.
 Take extra precautions for infants, elderly people, and people that have a weak immune system.
 Get them out of the affected area as soon as possible.
-This is a serious problem that needs attention now, and XSI Disaster Services is ready to help you with mold remediation Atlanta before they escalate into something threatening.
+This is a serious problem that needs attention now, and XSI Disaster Services, along with our sub-contractor hygienist and remediation team are ready to help you with mold remediation before they escalate into something threatening.

 In many cases, mold growth is caused by an unknown leak in the house or even as simply as leaving the air conditioner off when you go out of town.
 When you build up all that moisture with no air circulating, the moisture accumulates on horizontal surfaces mostly.
 Although horizontal surfaces pick up the most moisture, sheetrock is very absorbent to moisture and mold and mildew feed on the organic material in sheetrock.
 Normally, when you see a spot on the wall, it is usually 2-3 times bigger on the backside.
 Mold is definitely not something to take lightly.
 Seek professional help as soon as possible.
 We have certified technicians that are ready and can handle any situation.